 So what happens if the Policyholder’s buyer wants to and is able to pay BUT is not able to obtain a convertible currency from their government?
 The Policyholder is able to submit a claim under their receivables insurance policy.

 Receivables Insurance policies are drafted to suit your needs.
 This makes them unique for each customer.
 A trade credit insurer will always investigate your particular circumstances and wishes.
 The result is a custom made policy at a corresponding affordable premium.
 Most trade credit insurers also offer standard policies, which may be more suitable depending on the trade to be insured.
 Many trade credit insurers have developed particular policies aimed at small and medium sized enterprises (SME).
 These policies have low administration, and are competitively priced.

-Many trade credit insurers offer policies aimed at small and medium sized enterprises (SMEs), which contain simple language, are competitively priced, and have low administration.
+In Canada many accounts receivable insurers offer policies aimed at small and medium sized enterprises (SMEs), which contain simple language, are competitively priced, and have low administration.
 Often these policies are available on-line, directly from the insurer.

 Suppliers that deliver goods and/or services on credit will have to manage this credit risk to ensure that payment is received on time.
 Several tools come to the aid of today’s credit manager.
 These can be used as additional security to existing credit management procedures.
 If no procedures are in place, these tools can assist in setting these up.

 One of the most important credit management tools is reliable up to date buyer information.
 A supplier only sees one side of his buyer.
 Independent information is essential for efficient credit management.

 A buyer may be sound, but the country he is in may be experiencing problems.
 Country reports detect trends and alert exporters before serious problems arise in a particular country.